Total Loss Buyback: How to Keep Your Totaled Car After Insurance Settles

 Can I negotiate the salvage value the insurer assigns to my car?

-Yes, in many cases you can push back.
+Yes — and you should.
 Since salvage value directly determines how much your settlement is reduced, it's worth requesting a detailed breakdown of how the figure was calculated.
-If comparable salvage vehicles in your area are selling for less, you can use that data to negotiate a lower salvage deduction and a higher net settlement.
+Gather comparable salvage vehicle sales data in your area, get a third-party salvage appraisal, and submit a documented counteroffer.
+If negotiations stall, you can invoke your policy's appraisal clause.
 Our guide on negotiating a higher total loss settlement covers proven strategies you can apply here.

 What insurance coverage can I get on a salvage or rebuilt title car?

 A vehicle with an active salvage title cannot be insured or legally driven on public roads.
 Once it's repaired and issued a rebuilt title, liability coverage is typically available from most insurers.
-Comprehensive and collision coverage is harder to find — some major carriers like State Farm and GEICO may offer it on a case-by-case basis, while others offer liability only.
-Expect to pay more for coverage and receive a reduced payout if the vehicle is ever totaled again.
+Comprehensive and collision coverage is harder to find — Progressive, State Farm, and Safeco may offer it on a case-by-case basis, while others like Farmers and USAA typically provide liability-only.
+Expect to pay roughly 20% more for coverage compared to an equivalent clean-title vehicle, and anticipate reduced payouts if the vehicle is ever totaled again.

 Compare Car Insurance Rates in Ohio